I question I often get asked is, “Does my small business need a website?” In short, the answer is a resounding “Yes”.

 The main reason why you should have a website is for search results.
 People are searching online for your business every day.
 And most times they are unaware of what services you provide and how you can serve them.

 The fact is that over 90% of all purchases in Australia start with an online search.
-This is when a potential customer is looking for product information or prices to start a journey to purchase.
+This is when a potential customer is looking for product information or prices to start a journey to buy.
 A much lower percentage of purchases finish online.
-But being able to show up in those search results at all means you need to have an online presence.
+Being able to show up in search results when a potential customer is looking for you is important.
+This means you need to have an online presence.

-If you are a beginner and just getting started online, a good starting point is to set up your free Google Maps listing.
-You should rapidly move to a quality website that contains good product and service information.
+If you are a beginner and getting started online, a good starting point is to set up your free Google Maps listing.
+Once you have that you should move to a quality website.
+Your website will need good product and service information for your business.

-So if you are one of the 49.9% of businesses that don’t have a website, you really need to start your online journey.
-Being found in search results is an excellent way to start engaging with potential customers.
+If you are one of the 49.9% of businesses that don’t have a website, you need to start your online journey.
+Being found in search results is a good way to start engaging with potential customers.

 Reason 2 – Phone books are rarely used

-In 2018 you need to make sure you can be found on Google and especially Google Maps for your local listing.
-If your business can’t be found where people are looking, then a potential customer is likely going to call a competitor.
+In 2018 you need to make sure Google can find you and especially Google Maps for your local listing.
+If your business can’t be found online, then a potential customer is likely going to call a competitor.

 Tip: Do a search for your business or related information in Google and see if you can be found.